 Dr. David MinerAssistant Pastor of Mission & Visitation

 David and Eleanor Miner moved to the College Park area to be closer to grandchildren after David retired from a pastorate in northern New Jersey.
-Having attended Wallace PC for a number of months, the pastoral staff and Session offered David further ministry as Assistant Pastor for Visitation and Missions.
+Having attended Wallace PCA for a number of months, the pastoral staff and Session offered David further ministry as Assistant Pastor for Visitation and Missions.
 He accepted and was installed in November 2014.

-They were married in 1970 and have six children including Mary Miner and Ruth Zuba, both members of Wallace, and 13 grandchildren.
+David and Eleanor were married in 1970 and have six children including Mary Miner and Ruth Zuba, both members of Wallace, and 13 grandchildren.